jdmonin/JSettlers2/doc/Readme.developer.md

 ### Saving game message logs / game event logs

-For test or debugging purposes, if you want to play some games and save their network message logs in a standardized format, you can do so with `soctest.server.RecordingTesterServer`.
-That specialized SOCServer records all messages relevant to gameplay, captured by server-side calls to `messageToPlayer / messageToGame(.., isEvent=true)` or `recordGameEvent(..)`.
+For test or debugging purposes, if you want to play some games and save their network message logs in a standardized format, you can do so with `soc.extra.server.RecordingSOCServer`.
+That specialized server records all messages relevant to gameplay captured by server-side calls to `messageToPlayer / messageToGame(.., isEvent=true)` or `recordGameEvent(..)`.

-Launch RecordingTesterServer and log in as `debug` with the standard client.
+Launch RecordingSOCServer and log in as `debug` with the standard client.
 In any game you're playing or observing, logs can be saved at any time with the debug command
 `*savelog* filename`
 which will save to `filename.soclog` in the server's current directory.

-For log file format, see `soctest.server.GameEventLog` javadocs.
+For log file format, see `soc.extra.server.GameEventLog` javadocs.

-Because RecordingTesterServer is part of the testing code, it isn't built into the JSettlers JARs.
-If you need to run it from the command line, you'll need more than the usual classpath.
+RecordingSOCServer isn't built into the JSettlers jars.
+So if you need to run it from the command line, you'll need more than the usual classpath.
 You can launch it with a bash/zsh command like:
-`jar=(build/libs/JSettlersServer-*.jar); java -classpath ${CLASSPATH}:${jar}:build/classes/java/test soctest.server.RecordingTesterServer`
+`jar=(build/libs/JSettlersServer-*.jar); java -classpath ${CLASSPATH}:${jar}:build/classes/java/main:build/classes/java/test soc.extra.server.RecordingSOCServer`

 ## Game rules, Game Options